Agent Runtime Assurance

 bounded_failure (Safe Failure)

-The agent failed, but the failure was caught by an enforcement mechanism (e.g., policy denial, step budget, sandbox block). -
+The agent failed, but the failure was caught by the target runtime's enforcement mechanism (e.g., policy denial, step budget, sandbox block). -

 undefined_behavior (Unsafe)